hhaji/Tools-in-Data-Science/README.md

 # Tools in Data Science:
-In this repo, we introduce some videos, slides, notebooks, and papers about some of important tools in data science. <br>
+In this repo, we introduce some videos, slides, notebooks, and papers about some of important tools in data science and also some tools to write or share your projects. <br>

 ---
 ### **Index:**